SparkJiao/nimo-markdown-cv/index.md

 <!-- * Our method achieves significant improvements on seven datasets over three MRC tasks.   -->
 * My contributions in this work include the discussion of the idea, system implementation, all the experiments except those conducted on Quasar-T, and the paper writing of methodology.

-## **Preprints**

-### **MERIt: Meta-Path Guided Contrastive Learning for Logical Reasoning**
-**Fangkai Jiao**, Yangyang Guo, Xuemeng Song, Liqiang Nie. _Under review by ACL 2022._
-* The motivation of this work is to improve the generalization of neural logical reasoning models by devising task-oriented pre-training.
-* I complete almost all parts of this work.
-The other co-authors help me polish the paper writing.
-* Our system achieves new state-of-art performance on both [ReClor](https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347) and LogiQA.

 ## **Projects**